ahampriyanshu/ahampriyanshu.github.io/_posts/2022-01-31-array-and-strings-codemonk-hackerearth.md

   name: Priyanshu Tiwari
   link: https://links.ahampriyanshu.com/
 categories: [Sheets, Hackerearth]
+summary: "An array is a sequential collection of variables of same data type.
+It stores data elements in a continuous memory location.
+A string is a sequence of characters."
 tags: [arrays, strings, codemonk, sheet, hackerearth]
 ---

 ## Monk and Rotation

+Monk loves to preform different operations on arrays, and so being the principal of Hackerearth School, he assigned a task to his new student Mishki.
+Mishki will be provided with an integer array A of size N and an integer K , where she needs to rotate the array in the right direction by K steps and then print the resultant array.
+As she is new to the school, please help her to complete the task.

 ```cpp
 #include <bits/stdc++.h>